CodeYourFuture/CYF-Incremental-Development-Project/README.md

 This is a large project to finish in one week, it's ok if you don't finish all the code!
 What's most important is that you get used to the Planning and Collaborating workflows.

-In the tutorial, Mr. Traversy deployes his website using Netlify.
-For your group project you can use GitHub Pages instead.
+In the tutorial, Mr. Traversy deploys his website using Netlify.
+For your group project, use GitHub Pages.

 Here's a good way to approach the group project: